• Nov 21, 2025

 • The company’s office address and shipping address do not match

-• There is no significant credit record on the company
+• There is no significant credit record for the company

 • The company’s official documents include mistakes or edits